Come Along with Me (Adventure Time)

 "Come Along with Me" is the series finale of the American animated television series Adventure Time.
 A 44-minute four-part episode, it is counted as the 13th to 16th episodes of the series' tenth season and as the 280th to 283rd episodes of the series overall.
-The episode first aired on September 3, 2018 on Cartoon Network.
+The episode first aired on September 3, 2018, on Cartoon Network.

 The series follows the adventures of Finn the Human (voiced by Jeremy Shada) and his best friend and adoptive brother Jake the Dog (voiced by John DiMaggio), who has magical powers to change shape and grow and shrink at will.
 In the special, the duo must help their friend Princess Bubblegum battle Gumbald, her vengeful creation.
-When the antagonists realize that violent conflict is unnecessary, they team up to keep the malevolent deity GOLB from destroying the Land of Ooo.
+When the antagonists realize that violent conflict is unnecessary, they team up to keep the malevolent deity Golb from destroying the Land of Ooo.

 The episode is named after the opening line of the series' ending theme, "The Island Song".
 Former crew members Ghostshrimp and Rebecca Sugar returned for the episode.
-"Come Along with Me" was watched by 0.92 million viewers during its premiere, and was universally acclaimed by critics, who praised its emotional weight, scale, writing, animation, and message, as well as the conclusion of the show's storylines, themes, and character arcs; most called it a perfect ending to the series.
-It was nominated for a Primetime Emmy Award for Outstanding Animated Program, a first for the series which, due to its usually shorter episode length, previously competed for Short Form Animated Program.
+"Come Along with Me" was watched by 920,000 viewers during its premiere, and was universally acclaimed by critics, who praised its emotional weight, scale, writing, animation, and message, as well as the conclusion of the show's storylines, themes, and character arcs; most called it a perfect ending to the series.
+It was nominated for a Primetime Emmy Award for Outstanding Animated Program in 2019, though it would lose the award to The Simpsons episode "Mad About the Toy".

 Plot

-1,000 years after the events of Adventure Time, a cat-like being named Shermy and his best friend Beth, a descendant of Jake and Lady Rainicorn, find a rusty mechanical arm and set out to find the King of Ooo to learn about its origins.
-The King is then revealed to be an older BMO who relays to the two the events that occurred during the Gum War.
+1,000 years after the events of Adventure Time, a cat-like being named Shermy and his best friend Beth (a distant descendant of Jake and Lady Rainicorn) find a rusty mechanical arm and seek out the King of Ooo (an older BMO) to learn about its origins.
+BMO relays the events that occurred during the Gum War.

-Princess Bubblegum and her allies are preparing to go into battle with her creation and "uncle," Gumbald.
-In an attempt to prevent the war, Jake throws a potion that makes Finn, Bubblegum, Gumbald, Fern, and himself fall asleep.
-In their dreams, Bubblegum and Gumbald duel while Finn reconciles with his grass clone Fern.
-Upon waking up, Princess Bubblegum and Gumbald agree to end the conflict; however, he accidentally trips and douses himself in his "Dum-Dum Solution," thus reverting into Punchy and revealing his true intention to betray her.
-Aunt Lolly, however, agrees for the two Candy Kingdoms to live together in harmony.
+Princess Bubblegum and her allies are preparing for battle with her creation and "uncle," Gumbald.
+Hoping to prevent the war, Jake throws a potion that renders Finn, Bubblegum, Gumbald, Fern, and himself unconscious.
+While dreaming, Bubblegum and Gumbald duel while Finn reconciles with Fern.
+Upon waking, Bubblegum and Gumbald agree to end the conflict; however, Aunt Lolly trips him and he douses himself in his "Dum-Dum Solution," reverting into Punchy and revealing his true intention to betray her.
+Aunt Lolly agrees for the two Candy Kingdoms to live together in harmony.